 Ways to Be Involved:

-We are working with the following mission and community partners to invest in local communities affected by Harvey.
+FPC is working with the following mission and community partners to invest in local communities affected by Harvey.